lsst/rtn-029/index.rst

 Introduction
 ============

-In this note we document the required datasets and the procedure for creating a butler repository from scratch for performing data release processing for Data Preview 0.2.
-We followed this procedure to create the repository at the Rubin French Data Facility.
+In this note we document the required input datasets and the procedure we followed at the Rubin French Data Facility (FrDF) for creating a butler repository for performing data release processing for the needs of Data Preview 0.2 :cite:`RTN-001`.
+We include the butler commands we used, the scripts which use the butler's Python API as well as the details on the datasets used for populating the repository.

-The details are adapted from `PREOPS-711 <https://jira.lsstcorp.org/browse/PREOPS-711>`__.
+The details for preparing this note are extracted from `PREOPS-711 <https://jira.lsstcorp.org/browse/PREOPS-711>`__.

 Input Datasets
 ==============